xurxodiz/sorin/README.md

 The dictionary is loaded with `-l` and the number of productions wanted with `-n` as before.
 Note we need to set the token delimiter again with `-d`, because it's used to *glue* together the tokens in the output.

 But, what's this? **enviar** is already a word!
 That's not fun.
-To check that the output is always new, pass the `-k` flag:
+To check that the output is always new (not in the source corpus), pass the `-k` flag:

     $ cat dict.txt | scripts/markov -l dict.json -d "" -k
     conalsaprota